quarkusio/quarkus-platform/README.md

 ### Generating the platform project

-`mvn process-resources` will generate the complete platform project.
+`./mvnw -Dsync` will generate the complete platform project.

 The platform project will typically be generated on every build anyway.
 But this command could be used in case you want to simply (re-)generate the platform project w/o running any other commands on it.

-**NOTE** the way it's currently done is any command launched from the platform project's root dir will be passed to the `generated-platform-project`, which means `mvn process-resources` will not only generate the platform project but will also be executed against it.
+**NOTE** the way it's currently done is any command launched from the platform project's root dir will be passed to the `generated-platform-project`, which means `./mvnw -Dsync` will not only generate the platform project but will also be executed against it.

 ### Installing the platform